 To conclude (for the time being) I would like to support "Fingtam Languages" (YouTube)'s view that it pays to learn Toki Pona, this constructed language that does not claim to serve as a world language like Esperanto.
 To wrap it up: Toki Pona is extremely simple to learn, it shows you how language works, it is fun, it brings you to essential talk and thought, and it is quite a phenomenon if ever I saw one.

 (Jan 08, 2019) It's been a long time and a lot of things happened.
-I just didn't keep up with this blog as it would have distracted me from the things I actually wanted to do.
+I couldn't keep up with this blog as it would have distracted me from the things I actually wanted to do.
 So what has happened on the language front since April 2017?
 Well, I delved into chess and go for a while and found myself affirmed when I heard ex-chess world champion Anand in his Hawaii interview on YouTube, where he stated that chess is like a language.
 Later I started with Dutch and followed the cute series "Heb je zin?"
 (Are you up to?).
 I also began learning Italian on a mild scale, just to get used to the sounds and most frequent words.
 I went back to the Goethe 2 (Fifty Languages) site and made myself new audio copies: French with Turkish translation, Italian with Dutch, Spanish with Danish.

-At first, I was going to publish the book as a tool for language learners like myself: you acquaint yourself with the book and then start to fill in the words in your target language as a game or an exercise, according to your personal approach.
+At first, I was going to publish the book as a tool for language learners like myself: You acquaint yourself with the book and then start to fill in the words in your target language as a game or an exercise, according to your personal approach.
 But then I was not content and felt the need to know more languages before finalizing the Word Box.
 I should have at least a forth fluent language at my disposal before resuming the box.
 So I chose French because I had one year in school, then an intense phase in 1993 and at least two more intense phases, all in all with little success.

 Thus from May until the end of the year I had an intense French course with at least five daily hours on average.
 I translated all 172 Brel songs into German and listened to them often.
 I collected texts with audios, inserted vocabulary where needed and read while listening.
 Le Petit Prince (5x), Monsieur Ibrahim (4x), Boule de Suif (5x) and many others.
 Cyprien, L'Histoire racontée par des chaussettes, TED en Français ...
 I listened to Stendhal, Le Rouge et le Noir, and to Jule Verne's long novel "Les enfants de Capitaine Grant".
 I watched documentaries, with and without subtitles, arte, c'est pas sorcier, RT France, comedy, grammar videos and what not.
 I did not talk, though, and hardly wrote anything.
 But that's OK, as long as I feel I am learning a lot.
 I don't need French in my daily life.
 I just want to understand EVERYTHING about it, that's all.